FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

         </div>
     </div>

-As you saw, one can start out by writing the filter name, but you can just as well skip to the value.
+As you saw, one can start out by writing the filter name, but you can just as well skip ahead to the value.
-Just **type "H"** (lower case also works) and **apply "results.material.elements=H"**.
+Just **type in  "H"** and **apply "results.material.elements=H"**.
-NOMAD apparently understands that you might have been talking about an element, at which point it is easy to guess the matching filter.
+NOMAD automatically recognizes that you might mean an element, at which point it is easy to guess the matching filter.
-As such, we have defined hydrocarbons, but MOFs also need ligands to bind the metal.
+As such, we have refined our search to hydrocarbons, but MOFs also need ligands to bind the metal.
 Using the search bar, further **stack oxygen and nitrogen filters**.
 Note how the entries list changes.

-While the formulae are approaching what we are looking for, we still do not have MOFs.
+While the formulae are approaching what we are looking for, they do not look like MOFs quite yet.
-We have enough elements for our skeleton / linkers, so let us just **add a metal**.
+We already have enough elements for our skeleton / linkers, so let us just **add a metal** now.
 Unfortunately, the NOMAD filters do not know this concept.
 Instead, we will keep the last element a bit more open and just specify the number of elements.
 **"Number of"** is often abbreviated as **"n_"** in NOMAD.